codex-semantics-library/patricia-tree/README.md

 It allows creating type safe dependent maps similar to our heterogeneous maps.
 However, its maps aren't Patricia trees.
 They are binary trees build using a (polymorphic) comparison function, similarly to the maps of the standard library.

-Another difference is that the type of values in the map is independent from the type of the keys, (allowing keys to be associated with different values in different maps).
+Another difference is that the type of values in the map is independent of the type of the keys, allowing keys to be associated with different values in different maps. i.e. we map `'a key` to any `('a, 'b) value` type, whereas dmap only maps `'a key` to `'a`.

 `dmap` also works with OCaml `>= 4.12`, whereas we require OCaml `>= 4.14`.